adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 *Note: The namespace matches the file name which aids discoverability.*

-## Penguin component definition
+## Penguin definition

 	// zoo.animals.Penguin.js
 	zoo.animals.Penguin = function() {
-		// constructor and not relevant to this
+		// constructor
 	};

-## Tiger component definition
+## Tiger definition

 	// zoo.animals.Tiger.js
 	zoo.animals.Tiger = function() {
-		// constructor and not relevant to this
+		// constructor
 	};

-## Zoo information definition
+## Zoo information

-When it comes to static information you can simply assign an object to your chosen namespace.
+When it comes to information you can simply assign an object to your chosen namespace.

 	// zoo.information.js
 	zoo.information = {